sizespectrum/mizer/README.md

 smaller individuals is like a car on this biomass highway.
 The yield of our fisheries depend on this traffic flowing smoothly and without traffic jams.

+An analogy with road traffic may be helpful:

 In road traffic, if traffic density gets too high in a section of the highway, drivers slow down, which leads to a pile-up producing even